jbrhsn/jbrhsn/README.md

 - **Databricks Data Engineer Professional**

 ---

-## 🏆 Key Projects

-- **Crypto Research AI Agent:**
-  Built an AI agent to analyze and answer questions on cryptocurrencies using real-time and historical data.

-- **Stocks Research AI Agent:**
-  Developed a tool to generate research reports on stocks, including business overviews, performance, and sentiment analysis.

-- **Resume Parser AI:**
-  Automated extraction of key information from resumes using NLP and Python.

-- **Social Media Sentiment Analyzer:**
-  Classified sentiment from tweets and Reddit posts using machine learning.

-- **Data Cleaning Pipeline:**
-  Created a robust pipeline to clean and standardize messy datasets for analytics.

-- **Real-Time Weather Dashboard:**
-  Visualized live weather data using Python, APIs, and Streamlit.

----

 ## 💡 What I Can Do For You

 - Design and build robust, scalable data pipelines